For daily wit & wisdom, sign up for the Almanac newsletter.

-First published in 1943, this is still one of the all-time favorite (and most debated) stories among Almanac readers.
+First published in 1943, the “Frozen Death” story, by Robert Wilson, is still one of the all-time favorites (and most debated) among Almanac readers.

 The events described herewith took place within twenty miles of Montpelier, Vermont.
 They were first found recorded in a local diary and were verified by an old man who vouched for their truth—and who said his father was among those operated on.
-The practice is not common in use today.
+The practice is not commonly used today.

-“January 7.
-I went on the mountain today and witnessed what to me was a horrible sight.
-It seems that the dwellers there who are unable either from age or other reasons to contribute to the support of their families are disposed of in the winter months.
+”January 7.
+I went to the mountain today and witnessed what to me was a horrible sight.
+It seems that the dwellers there who are unable, either from age or other reasons, to contribute to the support of their families are disposed of in the winter months.

 “I will describe what I saw.
-Six persons, four men and two women, one man a cripple about thirty years old and the other five past the age of usefulness, lay on the earthy floor of the cabin drugged into insensibility, while members of the families were gathered about them in an apparent indifference.
+Six persons—four men and two women.
+One man—a cripple about thirty years old—and the other five people—past the age of usefulness—were laying on the earthy floor of the cabin drugged into insensibility while members of the families were gathered about them in apparent indifference.
 In a short time, the unconscious bodies were inspected by one man who said, ‘They are ready.’

 “They were stripped of all their clothing except a single garment.
 The bodies were carried outside and laid on logs exposed to the bitter cold mountain air.

-“Soon the noses, ears, and fingers began to turn white, then the limbs and faces assumed a tallowy look.
-I could stand the cold no longer and went inside, where I found the friends in cheerful conversation.
+“Soon, the noses, ears, and fingers began to turn white, and then the limbs and faces assumed a tallowy look.
+I could stand the cold no longer and went inside, where I found my friends in cheerful conversation.
 In about an hour, I went out and looked at the bodies.
 They were fast freezing.

 ”January 8.
 Day came at length but did not dissipate the terror that filled me.
 The frozen bodies became visibly white on the snow that lay in huge drifts about them.
 The women gathered about the fire and soon began to prepare breakfast.
 The men awoke, and affairs assumed a more cheerful aspect.